NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/ENG/Privacy-Policy.md

 *   **Limit the Information that You Provide:** If you have an account with us, you can choose not to provide the optional account information, profile information, and transaction and billing information.
 Please keep in mind that if you do not provide this information, certain features of our Services may not be accessible.
 *   **Opt-Out of Electronic Communications:** You may opt out of receiving promotional messages from us.
 Just follow the instructions in those messages.
 If you opt out of promotional messages, we may still send you other messages, like those about your account and legal notices.
 *   **Set Your Browser to Reject Cookies**.
-*   **Export your Data or Delete your Account and Data:** On our [Privacy Tools Page](YOUR-PRIVACY-TOOLS-PAGE-URL) you can download your data or, if you no longer want to use our Services, close your account and delete your data.
+*   **Export your Data or Delete your Account and Data:** If you no longer want to use our Services, you can close your account and delete your data.
 Please keep in mind that we may continue to retain your information after closing your account, as described in How Long We Keep Information above (for example, when that information is reasonably needed to comply with or demonstrate our compliance with legal obligations such as law enforcement requests, or reasonably needed for our legitimate business interests.

 ### Contact Information